-When teaching RE, we ensure that we provide learning opportunities matched to the diverse and individual needs of children and that enable all children to access the RE curriculum and experiences.
+When teaching RE, we ensure that we provide learning opportunities matched to the needs of children with learning difficulties and those identified as gifted and talented.
+We take into account the targets set for individual children in our provision mapping.